 In September 2020, our Assessment & User Experience staff conducted ten usability tests using our ArcLight UI, with five experienced archival researchers and five novice users.
 Kudos to Joyce Chapman, Candice Wang, and Anh Nguyen for their excellent work.
 Their report is available here.
 The tests were conducted remotely over Zoom due to COVID restrictions.
 This was our first foray into remote usability testing.

 Novice and advanced participants alike navigated the site fairly easily and understood the contextual elements in the UI.
-We’re quite pleased with how well our custom features performed (especially the context sidebar, contents lists, redesigned breadcrumb trail).
-The Advanced Search modal got more use than we had anticipated, but it was effective.
+We’re quite pleased with how well our custom features performed (especially the context sidebar, contents lists, and redesigned breadcrumb trail).
+The Advanced Search modal got more use than we had anticipated, and it too was effective.
 We were also somewhat surprised to find that users were not confused by the

 All Collections vs.